 The previous months must be paid using the originally mandated child support amount.

 Modifications can also be requested by the custodial parent when their child’s expenses become more than the original order allowed.

-Each of these circumstances will require legal guidance from a skilled child support attorney in Fort Mill & Greenville, SC so you can pursue the best outcome available for your unique financial circumstances.
+Each of these circumstances will require legal guidance from a skilled child support attorney in Fort Mill, Greenville & Rock Hill, SC so you can pursue the best outcome available for your unique financial circumstances.

 Can I Partner with a Child Support Attorney Who Did Not Handle My Initial Divorce Proceedings?

 Yes.
-You may partner with a family law attorney in Fort Mill & Greenville, SC who did not handle your initial divorce case to represent your child support needs, whether you are the parent paying or receiving the financial support.
+You may partner with a family law attorney in Fort Mill, Greenville & Rock Hill, SC who did not handle your initial divorce case to represent your child support needs, whether you are the parent paying or receiving the financial support.

-Call Our Experienced Child Support Lawyers in Fort Mill & Greenville, SC.
+Call Our Experienced Child Support Lawyers in Fort Mill, Greenville & Rock Hill, SC.

 At the David W. Martin Law Group, our child support lawyers in South Carolina are available to discuss your family law needs during a consultation today by calling (803) 548-2468 or by contacting us online.